 The use of MALDI-TOF MS for identification of bacteria

 One can perform these analyzes directly on bacterial colonies and the resulting mass spectrum is then compared with stored mass spectra of known bacterial species.
 Thus, you will get an analytical response within a minute and the method is considered to be very reliable.
 The more mass spectra of known bacteria you have to compare with, the safer the method will be.

 MALDI-TOF MS is already used in some laboratories for veterinary bacteriology and many researchers believe that this technique will be tomorrow's routine method for identification of bacteria.
 The instrument is still very expensive, but material costs are low.

 The software for the Maldi system contains a database with information about which fragments one can possibly get from a particular bacterium.
 This information can be used by the system to compare with unknown samples and calculate a score value for each sample.
-The score value is a measure of the probability that a particular sample will represent a particular bacterial species/strain.
-A score value between 0.000 and 1.699 means that the unknown sample is unlikely to represent the bacterium in question.
-A score value between 1.700 and 1.999 means that it is likely that the unknown sample represents the same genus as the bacterium in question.
-A score value between 2.000 and 3.000 means that it is highly likely that the unknown samples represent the bacterium in question.
+The score value is a measure of the probability that a particular isolate will represent a particular bacterial species/strain in the reference library.
+A score value between 0.000 and 1.699 means that identification is not possible since the peak of the unknown isolate does not represent any bacterium in the reference library.
+A score value between 1.700 and 1.999 are reliable only to the genus level, but a low confidence of identification at species level compared to reference peak list. .
+A score value between 2.000 and 3.000 are considered accurate of both genus- and species-level.